bernhardAxonIvy/doc/source/concepts/testing/unit-testing.rst

   :language: java
   :emphasize-lines: 2, 4

-Or you can change an app configuration, e.g change the Url of a :ref:`RestClient <rest-clients-configuration>`:
+Or you can change an app configuration, e.g change the URL of a :ref:`RestClient <rest-clients-configuration>`:

 .. literalinclude:: includes/unittesting/unittesting-test-fixure-config.java